bioinform/somaticseq/README.md

 Without those paramters above to invoking training or prediction mode, SomaticSeq will default to majority-vote consensus mode.

 Do not worry if Python throws the following warning.
-This occurs when SciPy attempts a statistical test with empty data, e.g., z-scores between reference- and variant-supporting reads will be NaN if there is no reference read at a position.
+This occurs when SciPy attempts a statistical test with empty data, e.g., z-scores between reference- and variant-supporting reads will be `nan` if there is no reference read at a position.

 ```
   RuntimeWarning: invalid value encountered in double_scalars